Asma-6/PYTHON.ma/README.md

 1- At first, you should install the PLY (Python Lex-Yacc), from here: https://www.dabeaz.com/ply/. \
 2- After having the folder PLY in your local space, you clone this repository from the command line with: git clone https://github.com/Asma-6/PYTHON.ma.git or download the zip code.\
-3- Run the file parser.py wich will copmile the written code in codeSource.py "it is just a test of some darija instructions".\
+3- Run the file parser.py wich will compile the written code in codeSource.py "it is just a test of some darija instructions".\
-4- You can now eit the source code with your own instructions, just pay attention to use the declared identifiers in the lexer.py.\
+4- You can now edit the source code with your own instructions, just pay attention to use the declared identifiers in the lexer.py.

                                     :D ENJOY THE APP :D